 The guidelines on ESG risk and impact monitoring, contained in the Sustainability Policy, are then given an operational structure in all the specific risk management policies so as to guarantee a widespread and integrated approach.
-ESG risks have also been identified in the Risk management policy, with the involvement of the Control and Risk Committee, which monitors them every year, evaluating the effectiveness of the oversight mechanisms adopted.
+ESG risks have also been identified in the Risk management policy, with the involvement of the Control and Risk Committee, which monitors them every year, evaluating the oversight mechanisms adopted.

-When drafting its 2022 reporting, the Group updated its materiality analysis.
-In order to start a process of compliance with the requirements of the new European legislation on sustainability reporting (Corporate Sustainability Reporting Directive - CSRD, which will have to be applied starting from the 2024 reporting year), the analysis was carried out according to the double materiality approach defined by the EFRAG reporting standards prepared to support the application of the CSRD.
-The materiality analysis must therefore identify and assess, in relation to the various sustainability issues: (i) the impacts, i.e. the negative or positive effects that a company has or could have on the environment and on people and (ii) the risks and the opportunities relating to environmental, social and governance issues, which may have negative or positive effects on the company's business model, its strategy and its ability to achieve its objectives and goals and to create value.
+When drafting its reporting for the year 2023, the Group updated its materiality analysis according to the double materiality approach, in keeping with the requirements of new European legislation on sustainability reporting (Corporate Sustainability Reporting Directive - CSRD), which applies as of reporting for the year 2024) and with the broader engagement of stakeholders from different categories, who were asked to express their vision on the impact dimension or on the financial dimension depending on their relationship with the Group and the specific skills and interests represented.

+The materiality analysis identified and assessed, in relation to the various sustainability issues: (i) the impacts, i.e. the negative or positive effects that a company has or could have on the environment and on people and (ii) the risks and the opportunities relating to environmental, social and governance issues, which may have negative or positive effects on the company's business model, its strategy and its ability to achieve its objectives and goals and to create value.